A linear dimensionless bound for the weighted Riesz vector: Introduction

 The focus in this note is on the Riesz vector in weighted spaces $L^2_{\w}$ and the norm dependence on dimension as well as quantities related to $Q_2(\w)$.
 We are interested in a version of $A_2$ (and $A_p$) which is particularly well-suited for working with the Riesz transforms in $\R^n$, where we exploit the intimate connection of Riesz transforms and harmonic functions.
 Namely, we use the Poisson-$A_2$ class with characteristic $\tilde{Q}_2(\w)$, which considers Poisson averages instead of box averages in the definition of $A_2$.
 This allows us to obtain a bound free of dimension for the Riesz vector $\vec{R}$:

+The Poisson-$A_2$ characteristic arises naturally from the viewpoint of martingales driven by space-time Brownian motion as in Gundy-Varopoulos \cite{GV}: the Riesz transforms of a function can be written as conditional expectation of a simple transformation of a martingale associated to the function.
+The Poisson-$A_2$ class is adapted to the stochastic process considered (see \cite{IK}) and for this reason, we can find a simple, structural proof that is independent of dimension.

-This way of measuring the characteristic of the weight arises naturally when working with Bellman functions, when convexity is replaced by harmonicity.
+Our argument is deterministic, using transference principle through Bellman functions, where convexity is replaced by harmonicity.
 This was also the approach in \cite{NT} as well as \cite{PW} for the weighted Hilbert transform and \cite{VD} for unweighted Riesz transforms.
-From a probabilistic angle, the Poisson-$A_2$ characteristic also arises naturally from the viewpoint of martingales driven by space-time Brownian motion as in Gundy-Varopoulos \cite{GV}.

-Our proof of the norm inequality above is through a transference argument using Bellman functions that is based on a corresponding dyadic, vector valued analog, whose scalar couter part is an influential result by one of the authors \cite{W}.

 Interestingly, one-dimensional Poisson extensions of weights made a reappearance in the works concerned with the famous two-weight problem for the Hilbert transform, see \cite{Lac2013a}, \cite{LacSawSheUri2012a} and \cite{Hy2014}.
 It enjoys its interpretation as a `tamed' Hilbert transform, a feature that appears to be lost in higher dimensions.
 In the one-dimensional case, we see a quadratic relation between the Poisson characteristic and the classical characteristic, but the classes themselves are the same.
 Interestingly, these different $A_2$ classes are not identical when the dimension is larger.
 We will show examples of $A_2$ weights whose Poisson integral diverges when the dimension is at least two.
 Such weights belong to $A_2$ but not to Poisson-$A_2$.
 This shows that the Poisson characteristic used on a pair of weights such as for the two-weight problems, is not necessary in higher dimension.
 This is one of several obstacles when considering the two-weight question for the Riesz transforms, that is currently under investigation.
 We mention the recent advance \cite{LacWic2013a} where the Poisson characteristic is modified.